xyrec07/Physics/README.md

-# Programs for Mathematicl Physics and Mechanics
+# Programs for Mathematical Physics and Mechanics